latture/json2table/README.md

 Installation
 ------------
-Navigate to the root directory of the `json_to_table` package from the command line and execute:
+Navigate to the root directory of the `json2table` package from the command line and execute:
 ```
 >>> python setup.py install
 ```

 Tests
 -----
-In order to verify the code is working, from the command line navigate to the `json_to_table` root directory and run:
+In order to verify the code is working, from the command line navigate to the `json2table` root directory and run:

 ```
->>> python unittest -m tests.test_json_to_table
+>>> python unittest -m tests.test_json2table
 ```